kantinen/kantinfo/README.md

 The Infoscreen Group
 ------------------

-Mostly coded by Troels og Niels.
+Mostly coded by Troels and Niels.